The Commodore (novel): Plot summary

 Jack Aubrey wins the Ringle, a Baltimore Clipper, from his friend Captain Dundas, as the Surprise accompanies HMS Berenice back to England, after a stop on Ascension Island for repairs to the Surprise.
 Maturin meets with Sir Joseph Blaine, while Aubrey heads home to his family.
 When Maturin does reach home with Sarah and Emily, he finds his young daughter Brigid in the care of Clarissa Oakes, now widowed.
-He searches for his wife, finds only some of her horses.
+He searches for his wife, but finds only some of her horses.
 Their daughter is developing slowly as to language and social skills.

 When Maturin meets Sir Joseph at their club, he learns that the Duke of Habachtsthal, the third conspirator in the Ledward-Wray conspiracy, is aiming at both of them.
 The Duke's influence has delayed the pardons of both Clarissa and Padeen, and all are at risk.
 To secure his fortune and his family, Maturin asks Aubrey for the Ringle to move his cash to Corunna and to carry Clarissa, Padeen and Brigid to live at the Benedictine house in Ávila, Spain, for safety.
 Brigid takes to Padeen, and is speaking in Irish and English aboard the Ringle.
 Blaine and Maturin separately hire Mr Pratt, to gather information on the Duke and to find Diana.